Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 108. What do vagus nerves in the lungs release?

-Relief of acute reversible airflow obstruction, rescue agents or relievers, COPD and asthma.
+They are indicated for the relief of acute reversible airflow obstruction, serving as rescue agents or relievers for COPD and asthma.

 110. What are indications for long-acting agents (salmeterol)?